Artifact Evaluation

 Review Process Overview

-We allow additional rounds of interaction with reviewers in the case new issues are discovered after the kick-the-tires window.
-This is in the hope that artifacts that would be just short of being Functional can have more opportunities to make small corrections.
-After the kick-the-tires response, reviewers will be able to post author-visible comments with questions for authors at any time, and authors may respond to those reviewer questions or requests.
-Such interaction is on the reviewers’ initiative; authors will be asked not to post unless in response to reviewer requests.
+We allow additional rounds of interaction with reviewers in case new issues are discovered after the kick-the-tyres window.
+This is in the hope that artifacts that would be just short of satisfying the Supports Claims requirements can have more opportunities to make small corrections.
+After the kick-the-tyres response, reviewers will be able to post author-visible comments with questions for authors at any time, and authors may respond to those reviewer questions or requests.
+Such interaction is on the reviewers’ initiative; authors are asked not to post unless in response to reviewer requests.

 Available

-This badge is automatically earned by artifacts that are made publicly available in an archival location.
-Making the artifact available is the prerequisite for the Functional or Reusable badge.
-The badge can also be earned by an artifact that was not reviewed by the AEC or not found Functional during reviewing.
+This badge is earned by artifacts that are made publicly available in an archival location.
+The badge can be earned by an artifact without the Supports Claims badge.

 1. Authors upload a snapshot of the complete artifact to Zenodo, which provides a DOI specific to the artifact.
 Note that GitHub etc. are not adequate for receiving this badge (see FAQ), and that Zenodo provides a way to make subsequent revisions of the artifact available and linked from the specific version.
 Please upload your artifact to the Zenodo ‹Programming› community.
 Please send the resulting DOI to the AEC chairs.